lingaoliu105/lingaoliu105.github.io/_posts/2024-10-21-building-custom-schedulers-in-go-a-practical-guide.md

 ## Adding Priority with a Priority Queue

 To support task prioritization, we can modify the scheduler to use a priority queue instead of a regular channel.
-Go doesn’t have a built-in priority queue, but it’s easy to build one using a heap.
+Go doesn't have a built-in priority queue, but it's easy to build one using a heap.

 ```go
 import (